Science

 What is Spermidine?

 Spermidine is a naturally-occurring polyamine that induces autophagy, your body's cellular "clean up" and recycling process.
-It also targets 9 of the 12 root causes of aging, known as the "Hallmarks of Aging".
+Mainly through this mechanism, it targets 9 of the 12 root causes of aging, known as the "Hallmarks of Aging".

 When you are young, you produce 2/3 of your spermidine content needs in your gut biome and body tissues.
 The final 1/3 comes from your diet.